protontypes/open-sustainable-technology/README.md

 - [AC_tools](https://github.com/tsherwen/AC_tools) - Contains functions and scripts used for working with atmospheric model output and observational data.
 - [ACT](https://github.com/ARM-DOE/ACT) - The Atmospheric data Community Toolkit is an open source Python toolkit for working with atmospheric time-series datasets of varying dimensions.
 - [Freva](https://gitlab.dkrz.de/freva/evaluation_system) - A data search and analysis platform developed by the atmospheric science community for the atmospheric science community.
+- [SpeedyWeather.jl](https://github.com/SpeedyWeather/SpeedyWeather.jl) - A global spectral atmospheric model with simple physics which is developed as a research playground with an everything-flexible attitude as long as it is speedy.

 ### Atmospheric Dispersion and Transport
 - [MPTRAC](https://github.com/slcs-jsc/mptrac) - A Lagrangian particle dispersion model for the analysis of atmospheric transport processes in the free troposphere and stratosphere.